go101/immutable-value-proposal/README.md

 Some details about the `T:reader` notation need to be noted:
 1. `:reader` is not allowed to appear in type declarations.
    For example, `type T []int:reader` is invalid.
-1. the notation `[]*chan T:reader` can only mean `([]*chan T):reader`, whereas `[]*chan (T:reader)`, `[]*((chan T):reader)`
+1. The notation `[]*chan T:reader` can only mean `([]*chan T):reader`, whereas `[]*chan (T:reader)`, `[]*((chan T):reader)`
    and `[]((*chan T):reader)` are all invalid notations.
-1. Some types non-reader types, including basic types, function types, struct types with all field types are non-reader types, array types with non-reader element types, and channel types with non-reader element types.
+1. Some types are non-reader types, including basic types, function types, struct types with all field types are non-reader types, array types with non-reader element types, and channel types with non-reader element types.
-   The reader and writer roles are non-sense for non-reference values.
+   The reader and writer roles are non-sense for non-reader values.
    * Values of non-reader types are always viewed as writer values.
      But for conviences, sometimes, call values of non-reader types as reader values in descriptions are allowed.